Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Begin by filling in all identifying information fields.
 Enter the tenant’s full legal name exactly as it appears on the lease, the complete rental property address, and the tenant’s current forwarding address.
 Input the lease start and end dates, the original deposit amount, and the date the deposit was received.

 List each deduction separately with specific details.
-For damage deductions, describe the exact location (e.g., “kitchen, north wall” or “master bathroom vanity”), the type of damage (e.g., “hole in drywall, 6 inches in diameter”), and the required repair (e.g., “drywall repair, retexturing, and painting”).
+For damage deductions, document the exact location such as “kitchen, north wall” or “master bathroom vanity,” the type of damage such as “hole in drywall, 6 inches in diameter,” and the required repair such as “drywall repair, retexturing, and painting.”

-For cleaning deductions, specify which areas required cleaning beyond normal turnover (e.g., “oven interior with heavy grease buildup” or “refrigerator with food residue and odor”).
+When detailing cleaning deductions, specify areas needing cleaning beyond standard turnover, such as “oven interior with heavy grease buildup” or “refrigerator with food residue and odor.”
 For unpaid rent or utilities, state the time period covered and any relevant account numbers.

 Enter the actual cost for each item based on invoices received or reasonable estimates based on contractor quotes.
 When using estimates, clearly mark them as estimates rather than final costs.
-If the final cost may differ from the estimate, state that you will provide an additional accounting if needed.
+If the final repair cost differs from the estimate, send the tenant a revised statement before the state deadline expires.

 Costs must represent actual repair or replacement expenses, not upgrades.
 For example, if the tenant damaged a builder-grade light fixture, you cannot charge for replacing it with a designer fixture.
 The cost should reflect replacing it with a comparable builder-grade fixture.